Call for Stories – Vienna

 We’re Here to Help

-Speakers will receive 1-2 nights accommodation at our preferred hotel (depending upon your origin – Europe or overseas) and complimentary conference entry.
+Speakers will receive 2 nights accommodation at our preferred hotel and complimentary conference entry.
+Speakers will also receive unique discount codes for their colleagues and clients.

 The format for the conference continues to be unique.
 There are no tracks – just a large room for everyone.
 Each day is broken into three sessions: Executives, Thought-Leaders, and Practitioners.
 Each session will consist of three, 20-minute, “art of the possible” stories, a short Q/A with all the speakers and a “deep dive” into the domain.
 The deep dive options include a smaller group discussion with the speakers from the session or a facilitated activity at the tables.